OBs needing modification

 README files are prepared and submitted from P2PP.
 If the README file needs to be modified the steps are as follows:

-- Select the CheckOut Readme option under the Readme menu in the P2PP main GUI.
-The lock symbol on the Readme button in the P2PPmain GUI will disappear.
+- Select the Check-Out Readme option under the Readme File menu in the P2PP main GUI.

 - Correct the content of the Readme file as needed.